Consider the following when purchasing Critical Illness insurance...

 How do I know which insurance provider and Critical Illness policy is best for me?

 Depending on your situation and budget, the most suited provider can vary.
 It’s important to understand the comprehensiveness of a policy is not always linked to the premium.
-In addition, where one provider may place exclusions on a policy due to an existing condition or increase the premium as a result of it, others may not.
+Also, where one provider may place exclusions or increased premiums on to a policy due to an existing condition, others may not.

 As such, if you're unsure what is right for you, you may want to speak to one of our friendly expert insurance advisers.
 They can help you secure the right policy for your needs and make recommendations for your cover.